wp-plugins/nextgen-facebook/readme.txt

 = Q1.
 What is the difference between the *Free* and Pro versions? =

-[The Pro version of NGFB Open Graph+](http://surniaulula.com/extend/plugins/nextgen-facebook/) adds support for [Twitter Cards](https://dev.twitter.com/docs/cards), [WooCommerce](http://wordpress.org/plugins/woocommerce/) and [MarketPress WordPress eCommerce](http://wordpress.org/plugins/wordpress-ecommerce/) products, tighter integration with popular SEO plugins (for title and description values), dynamically changes the social button language to match the webpage, allows you to customize the Open Graph title, description, image, number of images / videos included, and enable / disable social buttons *for each individual Post and Page*.
+[The Pro version of NGFB Open Graph+](http://surniaulula.com/extend/plugins/nextgen-facebook/) adds support for [Twitter Cards](https://dev.twitter.com/docs/cards), e-commerce products ([WooCommerce](http://wordpress.org/plugins/woocommerce/), [MarketPress WordPress eCommerce](http://wordpress.org/plugins/wordpress-ecommerce/) and [WP e-Commerce](http://wordpress.org/plugins/wp-e-commerce/)), tighter integration with SEO plugins ([WordPress SEO by Yoast](http://wordpress.org/plugins/wordpress-seo/) and [All in One SEO Pack](http://wordpress.org/plugins/all-in-one-seo-pack/)), dynamically changes the social button language to match the webpage, allows you to customize the Open Graph title, description, image, video, number of images / videos included, and enable / disable social buttons *for each individual Post and Page*.
 You can also enable a file cache to save social sharing images and JavaScripts locally, and provide URLs to these cached files instead of the originals (to further improve page load times).
 If you use a CDN or dedicated server to handle static content, the Pro version also includes a URL rewriting feature (for encoded URLs that other plugins do not detect).

 = Q2.
 How do I install the Pro version? =